Tennis Zverev Alexander results. Alexander Zverev compares himself with his father, one of the best tennis players in the USSR

 Achievements

-Sport family
+Sports family

 The first significant victories of Sasha Zverev

-Becoming a master
+Becoming a Master

 Childhood